ocean0yohsuke/deepcontrol/README.markdown

     .../yourproject$

-If you haven't done setup cabal sandbox yet, type as below so that `deepcontrol` will be installed locally on your prject folder:
+If you haven't done setup cabal sandbox on your project folder yet, type as below so that `deepcontrol` will be installed locally on your project folder:

     .../yourproject$ cabal sandbox init
     Writing a default package environment file to